 Dr. Morrow investigates student mentoring and approaches to learning mathematics that work especially well for girls and women.
 More recently she has been working in the area of art and mathematics, both creating works of art and writing about artworks that can be analyzed mathematically.
 She has presented and written extensively on these topics.
 She is the co-author of a book, Notable Women in Mathematics.
 She is a past president and executive director of Women and Mathematics Education.
 She has also chaired the equity committee of the National Council of Teachers of Mathematics.

-Jim Morrow is Co-Director of SummerMath and Lecturer in the Mathematics Department at Mount Holyoke College.
-Among the courses that Morrow taught at Mount Holyoke: Math 120, Explorations in Geometry, Calculus I, Calculus II, Education 204, Learning and Reflecting on Mathematics, Math 251: Bridge to Higher Mathematics, and Quantitative Reasoning.
+Jim Morrow is Co-Director of the SummerMath Program and a Lecturer in the Mathematics Department at Mount Holyoke College.
+Among the courses that he taught at Mount Holyoke are Math 120, Explorations in Geometry, Calculus I, Calculus II, Education 204, Learning and Reflecting on Mathematics, Math 251: Bridge to Higher Mathematics, and Quantitative Reasoning.

 Robert Tobias recently retired as a Clinical Professor of Teaching and Learning and as Director of the Center for Research on Teaching and Learning at the NYU Steinhardt School for Culture, Education, and Human Development.
 He served the New York City public schools for 33 years as a teacher, researcher, and assessment specialist, retiring in 2001 as Executive Director of Assessment and Accountability.
 At the Center for Research on Teaching and Learning, Tobias facilitated research and evaluation for the Department of Teaching and Learning.
 He holds a B.A. in Psychology from Queens College, and an M.A. in Psychology from Temple University.
 His research interests include Assessment, Accountability in Education, and Teacher Education.